Blackpool Tower Circus: Resident clowns

-While not the case in the past, the incumbent resident clowns Mooky and Mr Boo are also responsible for the operation of the show – with Bubu Endresz (Mr Boo) acting as rigger and ringmaster, and Laci Endresz Jr (Mooky) acting as backstage co-ordinator and stage director.
+While not the case in the past, the incumbent resident clowns Mooky and Mr Boo are also the main producers of the show and are responsible for the day-to-day operation of the circus.
+Bubu Endresz (Mr Boo) is in charge of the aerial rigging and is the main ringmaster of the show, while Laci Endresz Jr (Mooky) is the backstage co-ordinator and stage director.